Modern coastal property management office in Orange County with large windows overlooking the Pacific Ocean, property

 The Evolution from Manual to Machine Learning

-• Credit bureau data and payment history across multiple financial institutions
+• Credit history and payment records from multiple financial institutions

-• Eviction records and prior landlord disputes from county court systems
+• Eviction filings and landlord disputes pulled from county courts

-• Device fingerprinting to detect guests using VPNs or creating multiple accounts
+• Device fingerprints that catch guests using VPNs or juggling multiple accounts

-• Publicly available social media activity correlated with property damage risk
+• Public social media activity correlated with property damage risk

-• Geolocation data showing whether the guest's stated location matches their digital footprint
+• Geolocation checks to see if stated location matches digital footprint

 AI screening platforms now provide real-time risk scoring with granular breakdowns of behavioral flags and verification status.